-20 places.
-(1) Should the number of applications exceed the number of available places, places will be allocated by lot among all applicants irrespective of their subjects.
-(2) Places on all courses of the module with a restricted number of places will be allocated in the same procedure.
-(3) A waiting list will be maintained and places re-allocated by lot as they become available.
+Should the number of applications exceed the number of available places, places will be allocated as follows: (1) Bachelor's students of Wirtschaftsinformatik (Business Information Systems) (BSc with 180 ECTS credits) will be given preferential consideration.
+(2) The remaining places will be allocated to students of other subjects.
+(3) When places are allocated in accordance with (1) and (2) and the number of applications exceeds the number of available places, places will be allocated by lot among applicants from this group.
+(4) Places on all courses of the module with a restricted number of places will be allocated in the same procedure.
+(5) A waiting list will be maintained and places re-allocated by lot as they become available.